 How to play Lotto Max

-The minimum play is three selections, so you always have three chances to win in every draw.
+The minimum play is four selections, so you always have four chances to win in every draw.
 You can also add Extra and Quebec Max to your ticket to give you even more ways to pick up prizes.
 Here are some key facts about playing Lotto Max:

 If you've bought a ticket for a draw in the last 60 days, you can take it to a retailer and replay it rather than filling out a fresh slip.
 Once you have taken part, it's just a case of waiting for the draw to see if you're a winner.
 Keep your ticket safe if you played in a store as you'll need it to claim any prizes.